TheWolfLight/free-bizarre-lineage-skin/README.md

 > A: Re-capture the "0" reference: set the worthiness corners in the Positions tab, wait until your in-game worthiness *is* 0, then click `Capture '0'`.

 > **Q: Does this get me banned?**
-> A: Use at your own risk.
-The macro uses hardware-level input so it's very hard to detect, but no automation is ever truly risk-free.
+> A: no you wont get banned.

 > **Q: Can I run this on Mac/Linux?**
 > A: Windows only — uses Win32 APIs for the Roblox window management.